LeonDoungala22/Data-Science-training/README.md

 This repository is maintained by Leon Doungala and contributors.
 If you have any questions or suggestions, please feel free to contact me.

 I'm committed to my journey of learning and exploring the world of data science and machine learning as I pursue my Master's in Data Science.
-Please feel free to explore the contents and follow my educational progress in this exciting field.
+Please feel free to explore the contents, follow my educational progress in this exciting field, and learn more about my qualifications through my CV and Cover Letter.